 What is uplift modelling?

 Targeted marketing is so commonplace, nearly synonymous to online marketing, that consumers have almost come to expect it.
-Whether those are coupons from your supermarket loyalty scheme, a special one-off discount after deciding to walk away from your full online basket at John Lewis, or a direct mail from your bank telling them about their new credit card offering; you were targeted.
+Whether those are coupons from your supermarket loyalty scheme, a special one-off discount after deciding to walk away from your full online basket at John Lewis, or a direct mail from your bank telling you about their new credit card offering; you have been targeted.

-So how do you identify the individuals who are only likely to click, respond, spend, call after receiving a particular ‘treatment’ you decided to give them?
+So how do you identify the individuals who are only likely to click, respond, spend or call after receiving a particular ‘treatment’?

 This is called Uplift Modelling.